LouisNarcis29/ABTSystem/README.md

 # ABTSystem

-# This is a sample of an ABT System.
+This is a sample of an ABT System.
-# I've modified and added functions of this program: https://create.arduino.cc/projecthub/the-futurists/tap-to-pay-afc-3e5b26 .
+I've modified and added functions of this program: https://create.arduino.cc/projecthub/the-futurists/tap-to-pay-afc-3e5b26 .
+You can see the components that i've used by opening the schematic.